Rahuldatta293/Assignment2-Bitra/README.md

 -----------------------------------
  ## Directions to reach museum
- Airport that is closest to the museum is Chicago Midway International airport Step by Step directions for travelling to the museum from the airport is the distance from the Chicago Midway International airport is of 12.1 miles there will an direct cap services will be available from the airport to the musesum at regular intervels of time.
+ Airport that is closest to the museum is Chicago Midway International airport Step by Step directions for travelling to the museum from the airport
+ 1. The distance from the Chicago Midway International airport is of 12.1 miles
+ 2. There will an direct cap services will be available from the airport to the musesum at regular intervels of time.